-Violations that are residential in nature will be sanctioned by the Department of Residential Life and forwarded to the Vice President for Student Services.
+Violations that are residential in nature will be sanctioned by the Department of Residential Life and forwarded to the Dean of Student Services.
 (Refer to the Residential Life section of the Student Handbook.)
 Repeated violations of policy by residential students will warrant suspension from the residence hall.

-RANGE OF SANCTIONS AND PENALTIES
+RANGE OF SANCTIONS